NPetkas/app-workstation/README.md

 ## Description

   WORKSTATION was built to help organize your day to day activities and thoughts.
-The application has features such a a calculator, Google Calender, task manager, thoughts or notes taker, 7-day forecast, and a spotify playlist.
+The application has features such as a calculator, Google Calender, task manager, thoughts or notes taker, 7-day forecast, and a spotify playlist.
   A solid reference for starting your own fullstack app.